Dear Brain: Let’s Try Something Different

 Rewire your mindset, one phrase at a time.

 Ever catch yourself saying: “I have to,” “I don’t have time,” or “I’m so far behind”?
 Yep… me too.
 Those little phrases seem harmless, but they sneakily shape how we see life.
-The words we repeat most often become the story we believe.
-But what if we could change that story?

 We can, and here’s a simple trick: say it differently.

-Take “I have to,” for example.
+Take “I have to”, for example.
 Years ago, I gave up gluten to help my body heal.
 At first, I felt frustrated and even a little resentful—I felt like I had to deprive myself.
 Then my husband gently reminded me that I always have a choice.
 Saying “I choose to” changed everything.
 Suddenly, what had felt unfair became a positive, empowering step.

 Other familiar phrases can be reframed too: